Dionisiy/CA/how-the-internet-works.md

 _Router_ makes sure that a message sent from a given computer arrives at the right destination computer.
 To send a message to computer B, computer A must send the message to the router, which in turn forwards the message to computer B and makes sure the message is not delivered to computer

+By connecting computers to routers, then routers to routers, we are able to scale infinitely

+To do that, we will connect our network to an Internet Service Provider \(ISP\).
+An ISP is a company that manages some special _routers_ that link all together and can also access other ISPs' routers.
+So the message from our network is carried through the network of ISP networks to the destination network.
+The Internet consists of this whole infrastructure of networks.